euoniaaa69/VSCodeAndroid/README.md

+# The project is officially retired, so go fork the repo or get lost.
+---
 # VSCode Android Port

 This is an open-source port of Visual Studio Code (VSCode) for Android, providing a fully functional development environment on your mobile device.
 With this app, you can log in, use remote repositories, SSH, install extensions, run code, and more—all on Android!